Why is solo travel on the rise?

 3. They travel frequently

 Solo travelers tend to book trips more frequently than couples or families.
 Finances, flexibility, and time all contribute towards the solo traveler’s ability to take multiple trips throughout the year.
-One study polling solo travelers revealed the 43% travel three or more times per year.
+One study polling solo travelers revealed that 43% travel three or more times per year.
 Building great relationships with repeat customers takes less time and money than constantly searching out new ones.
 If you struggle with clients who book once and then disappear, this could be a worthwhile niche to explore.

 4. Safety is key

-Working with single travelers will require you to place a greater emphasis on travel safety.
+Working with solo travelers will require you to place a greater emphasis on travel safety.
 Helping your clients choose safe itineraries and accommodations will help them feel more confident with going alone.
 Don’t hesitate to share any travel resources or tips that will help them navigate their destination.
 Most importantly, don’t let your solo travelers leave home without travel insurance!
 Our Centrav team can help you find great insurance products for both long and short-term trips.
 Find out more about how you can sell and commission through travel insurance here!

 5. Focused marketing